wapmorgan/SystemDaemon/README.md

 ...
 ```
 This is a standard stub message that is written to the log, unless the standard daemon methods in which all the work is done have been redefined.

-The main features that `AbstractDaemon` provides:
-1. Start the daemon in the background.
-The ban on running multiple copies of the daemon using a lock file.
-2. Create a log file and write messages to it.
-3. This has not yet been considered, but the daemon can be of two types: the usual (in which the `onStart()` method is started once and all the work is done) and a daemon waking up at certain intervals (called "ticks") and working in it Occurs already in the `onTick()` method.

-`DaemonManager` processes input in the command line and runs the necessary methods of the `AbstractDaemon` class to start, stop, check the status of the daemon and etc.

 You can not use `DaemonManager`, if it is not necessary.
 Then, to control the daemon, use the following methods of `AbstractDaemon`: